Updated: May 5, 2024

 Depending on your situation, a tax professional may be able to help you appeal the amount that is due, reverse penalties and late fees, and set up a tax resolution.
 If you have ignored every other notice from the IRS, this is the one you need to pay attention to—fill out the form at the top of the page to get help today.

-If the IRS has already started to levy your assets there are a variety of ways that the levy can be stopped even after it has started.
-Every person has a unique situation and there are methods to stop a levy depending upon your situation.
+If you received Letter 1058 a while ago and the IRS has already started to levy your assets, there are a variety of ways that the levy can be stopped even after it has started.
+Every person has a unique situation, and there are methods to stop a levy depending upon your situation.
+If your physical property has been seized, you have a limited window of time in which you can buy it back, plus collection costs and interest.
 For more details on stopping a tax levy after it has already started, please refer to this guide on stopping or releasing a tax levy.
 If you are dealing with an IRS bank levy, you can read more about ways to stop or release one.
 To connect with a tax professional who has experience preventing tax levies, visit these search results

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues